-The myth of emotional intelligence postulates that the more emotionally intelligent you are, the more money you will make, and the better of a career you will have.
+The myth of emotional intelligence postulates that the more emotionally intelligent you are, the more material success you will enjoy.

 This article contends that emotional intelligence only helps you up to a certain point at work.

-And, if you truly want to reach the top, emotional intelligence as it’s most often described, such as high in empathy and tending to relationships, can actually be harmful.
+And, if you truly want to reach the top, emotional intelligence as it’s originally described, such as high in empathy and tending to relationships, can actually be harmful.

 What’s Emotional Intelligence

 Emotional intelligence (EI), measured as “emotional quotient” (EQ), is an umbrella term that could be loosely defined as:

 The capacity to be aware, control, and appropriately express one’s emotions, to understand other people’s emotions, and to empathetically handle interpersonal relationships.